msearles25/thomas-was-late/README.md

 A clone based on the game "Thomas was alone"

-A quick project to learn some aspects about game development while developing my c++ skills.
+A quick project to learn some aspects about game development while improving my c++ skills.

 # How to compile